 “It is also worth noting that [large] super funds generally look at foreign currency exposure at the overall investment option level (that is, it is part of the asset allocation decision)” Mohankumar said.

 Gaining exposure to international assets

-SMSF trustees no longer need to rely on expensive managed funds on a platform for international exposure and can choose from hundreds of ETFs which offer a variety of access to different global sectors, countries and themes.
-Below is a table of seven broad global ETFs available on the Australian Securities Exchange (ASX).
-Only one of the below has a hedged option – the iShares Global 100 AUD Hedged ETF – and it’s also the most expensive.
-But many of the sector and themed international ETFs available on the ASX also offer currency hedged options.
+SMSF trustees no longer need to rely on expensive managed funds on a platform for international exposure and can choose from hundreds of ETFs that offer access to a variety of global sectors, countries and themes.
+Below is a table of eight broad global ETFs available on the Australian Securities Exchange (ASX), two of which have hedged options.